IPESE/REHO/documentation/sections/3_Model/Model.rst

 Decision variables
 ----------------------------------

-- Installed capacities for building and district units
+- Installed capacities for building-level and district-level units
 - Operation time throughout a year

+These fully characterize the energy flows at building-level and district-level, as well as the financial flows (investments + operational costs).

 Key performance indicators
 ----------------------------------

+The KPIs are divided in four subgroups: Environmental, economical, technical and security indicators.
+For more information on how to calculate the KPIs presented below, please refer Middelhauve - Section 1.2.5.